Upcoming Cars In January 2023: New MG Hector And Hector Plus, Mahindra XUV400 EV, Hyundai Ioniq 5, New Tata Harrier, And Others | CarDekho.com

 Image of current Grand i10 Nios used for representation purpose only

-Hyundai, although not expected at the expo, will likely launch the facelifted versions of the Grand i10 Nios and Aura this January.
-Based on the spied test mule of the former, both the facelifted hatchback and sedan could get a refreshed grille, larger LED DRLs, new alloy wheel design, and updated taillights.
-We are expecting Hyundai to equip both the models with an updated infotainment system and a new upholstery.
+Hyundai will likely launch the facelifted versions of the Grand i10 Nios and Aura this January, after the Expo.
+Based on the spied test mule of the former, both facelifted hatchback and sedan could get a refreshed grille, larger LED DRLs, new alloy wheel design, and updated taillights.
+We are expecting Hyundai to equip both models with an updated infotainment system and new upholstery.
 The hatchback-sedan duo will be petrol-only offerings and will continue with the existing powertrain setups.

 Mahindra XUV400 EV

-The XUV400 EV, Mahindra’s first long-range electric car, is being readied for its launch this month.
+The XUV400 EV, Mahindra’s first long-range electric car, will finally enter the market this month.
 Although it’s the EV derivative of the XUV300, it has a longer footprint than the sub-4m SUV while sporting some cosmetic and visual differences.
-Its 39.4kWh battery pack is good for 456km (ARAI-claimed) and supports 50kW DC fast charging as well.
+Its 39.4kWh battery pack is good for 456km (ARAI-claimed) and supports 50kW DC fast-charging as well.
 Expect its prices to kick off at Rs 17 lakh (ex-showroom).

 Also Read: Planning To Buy An SUV Under Rs 20 Lakh In 2023?
 These Could Be Your Options